-For each result set that the procedure returns, Dynamic Data Masking creates a new table in the TempDb database and populates the table with data.
-Dynamic Data Masking then applies masking rules to the SQL request and sends the modified SQL request to the table in the TempDb database.
-It then returns masked data to the client.
+For each result set that the procedure returns, Dynamic Data Masking creates a new table in the temporary database and populates the table with data.
+Dynamic Data Masking then forms a select query for the table in the temporary database and masks the query based on the security rules.
+Dynamic Data Masking creates a temporary stored procedure in the temporary database that uses the masked select query.
+The client receives the results of the temporary stored procedure call.

-Note: You must manually drop the tables from the TempDb database periodically to save space.
+Note: You must manually drop the tables and stored procedures from the temporary database periodically to save space.